-Capital One has flipped the travel world on its head in recent months, transforming Capital One Venture Miles into an indispensable program for travelers who want to do more for less.
+Capital One has flipped the travel world on its head in the last few years, transforming Capital One Venture Miles into an indispensable program for travelers who want to do more for less.

 In fact, no other credit card points give you more flexibility and versatility to redeem miles toward travel.
 That includes flights, hotels, rental cars, and much more.
-Whether you’re just getting started earning and redeeming miles and want a simple option or you consider yourself an advanced traveler who knows how to maximize your points and miles, there’s a path for you.
+Whether you're just getting started earning and redeeming miles and want a simple option or you consider yourself an advanced traveler who's ready to put the nearly 20 Capital One transfer partners to use to maximize your miles, there's a path for you.

 Here are some of the best ways to redeem Capital One Venture Miles.